scriptbuzz/aws-serverless-api-dynamodb/README.md

 Once the DynamoDB table is deployed, add test items, then invoke the APIs from the respective stage.

-# How to test the deployment (the APIs in the example are not live):
+# How to test the deployment

+NOTE: Your API url will be different from the example's.

-In the DynamoDB table, added key id items: 1,2,3
+1) In the DynamoDB table, added key id items: 1,2,3

-From a browser, if you invoke the following prod stage API with the "/resource" path:
+2) From a browser, if you invokethe prod API url with the "/resource" path:

 https://abcdefg.execute-api.us-east-1.amazonaws.com/prod/resource